We receive junk mail every day. You will probably wonder how many emails are phishing emails out of the total spam that you receive.

 If you look at a phishing email, it may seem legit.
 It may resemble a regular email sent by an existing company.
 These fraudsters often impersonate well-known companies and brands.

 Although they make the email look like it came from a well-known company, it is not so.
 The email has been sent by an individual for the sole purpose of obtaining your sensitive and confidential data and using it to defraud you.

 Today there is a lot of awareness regarding phishing.
 Nevertheless, it is more rampant than ever on the internet today.

-Some of the statistics about how many phishing emails are sent daily will make you realize how serious this problem is.
+Some of the statistics about phishing emails will make you realize how serious this problem is.

-Today, in 2022, we are looking at about 3.4 billion phishing emails being sent daily worldwide.
-It is a huge number and expected to increase even by the end of 2022.
+Today, in 2024, we are looking at about 3.4 billion phishing emails being sent daily worldwide.
+It is a huge number and expected to increase even by the end of the year.

 Also, the projection is that cyber attackers will send over a trillion phishing emails in total in 2022.

 We use many terms related to the internet and emails loosely and there is a bit of overlap between the meaning of several terms.

 Two words that you hear commonly are spamming and phishing.
 Let’s take a close look at the difference between the two terms: